 Unsaturated zone , sometimes referred to as the vadose zone in technical literature, means the region of unsaturated sediments that are between an aquifer and the surface of the ground.

+Voluntary Integrated Management Plan (V-IMP) means a joint water quantity management plan developed and implemented by the Department and the NRD.
+The purpose is to manage the river basin or sub-basin to achieve and sustain long-term balance between water uses and water supplies.

 Water Well Permit means the written authorization for construction of a new Well or a Replacement Well, granted by the Board, with conditions specified by the Board pursuant to these Rules and Regulations and any applicable State and Federal agencies, laws, rules or regulations.

 Water Well or Well means any excavation that is drilled, cored, bored, washed, driven, dug, jetted, or otherwise constructed for the purpose of exploring for Groundwater, monitoring Groundwater, utilizing the geothermal properties of the ground, obtaining hydrogeologic information, or extracting water from or injecting fluid as defined in Neb.
 Rev. Stat. § 81-1502 into the underground water reservoir.
 The terms “Water Well” and “Well” are used in these Rules, and the definition for both terms is identical.